 One of the most exciting things about adventuring around a new country is getting to taste all the great regional specialties that you might never have even heard of.

-  In Germany, that includes a lot of hearty meat dishes and regional variations on comfort food classics… Yum!
+In Germany, that includes a lot of hearty meat dishes and regional variations on comfort food classics.

-  So, with all that in mind, here’s our guide to ordering food in Germany.
+So with that in mind, here’s a complete guide to ordering food in German.

 Arriving at the Restaurant

 If the restaurant is popular, it may be a good idea to call ahead or pop in beforehand to reserve a spot.